 This is one of the biggest holidays in the U.S. All government offices, banks, and many stores will be closed on this day.
-Every town in the country will hold some sort of fair, festival, or parade.
+Every town in the country holds some sort of fair, festival, or parade.
 Many neighborhoods host barbecues and set off fireworks.
 No matter where you are in the country, it will be festive.

-Twice a year, once in the winter and for two weeks from June to July, food lovers have the chance to dine at some of the best restaurants in the city for a bargain prix fixe price.
+Twice a year, once in the winter and for two weeks from mid-July to August, food lovers have the chance to dine at some of the best restaurants in the city for a bargain prix fixe price.
 This week is meant to encourage New Yorkers to eat out and enjoy fine dining and it's perfect for anyone visiting the city.
 If you're a foodie, planning your New York City trip around New York Restaurant Week is a no-brainer.

 Entry is free but the food and drinks are not.
-Chicago is famous for deep-dish pizza, the traditional Chicago-style hot dog, and Italian beef.
-This festival allows visitors to explore and taste all of Chicago's favorite foods in one place.
-If you're still in town in late July, you can check out the rootsy Pitchfork Music Festival.Continue to 5 of 10 below.
+Chicago is famous for its deep-dish pizza, the traditional Chicago-style hot dog, and Italian beef, and you can explore and taste it all of Chicago's favorite foods in one place.
+If you're still in town in late July, you check out the rootsy Pitchfork Music Festival.

-Perhaps nothing is more American than the country's favorite pastime, baseball.
+Perhaps nothing is more American than the country's favorite pastime: baseball.
 In July, the teams take a mid-season break for a week for the Major League Baseball All-Star Game.
 A different major city hosts the "Midsummer Classic" each year.

-The Major League Baseball All-Star Game is a competition between the best players.
-American League stars square off against the National League's best in an annual rivalry.
+The Major League Baseball All-Star Game is a competition between the best players: American League stars square off against the National League's best in an annual rivalry.

 The competition includes the Home Run Derby, the All-Star Futures Game starring young players from all over the world, and the All-Star Legends and Celebrity Softball Game featuring a mix of former athletes, musicians, and actors.

 Ernest "Papa" Hemingway, the Pulitzer Prize-winning writer and adopted poster boy for Key West, Florida, where he resided, is lauded annually around his birthday—July 21.
-There's a big party at his old haunt the Sloppy Joes bar, a fishing competition, paddleboard races, a 5K run, and the ever-popular lookalike contest.
-This tropical destination at the southernmost tip of the U.S. comes alive to honor Hemingway.Continue to 9 of 10 below.
+There's a big party at his old haunt, the Sloppy Joes bar, a fishing competition, paddleboard races, a 5K run, and the ever-popular lookalike contest.
+This tropical destination at the southernmost tip of the U.S. comes alive to honor Hemingway.